What is Full-Funnel Attribution? How Do You Set It Up?

 Consumer behavior and interactions highly depend on dynamic factors like market trends and technological advancements.
 As a result, you can notice constant changes in the customer journey.

-In such a situation, if you don’t monitor your marketing efforts regularly, you’re likely to miss the most influential touchpoints, and it can hinder you from successfully achieving full-funnel attribution.
+In such a situation, if you do not monitor your marketing efforts regularly, you’re likely to miss the most influential touchpoints, and it can hinder you from successfully achieving full-funnel attribution.

 Hence, manage your time and keep an eye on the marketing shifts happening in the customer journey throughout the funnel.